 within Monroe County.
 Once a person has been turned over to the jail, they are either given an opportunity to post a bond and be released pending a court hearing or held until the courts dispose of their case.
 Once a person is convicted and sentenced to either county time or state time, they are held until their sentence is served in accordance to law or transferred into a state facility.

-MCSO Jail currently has the ability to house 168 inmates while at full capacity and additionally have a nationally accredited medical facility for inmates if needed.
+MCSO Jail currently has the ability to house 168 inmates while at full capacity and additionally have a state accredited medical facility for inmates if needed.